Declaring a Major, Pre-major, Minor, or Concentration

 Northeastern requires all undergraduate students to declare a major by the time they have earned a total of 45 credit hours.

-Students intending to major in business, education, graphic design, or social work can declare a “pre-major” until the program admission requirements to the College of Business and Management, the Daniel L. Goodwin College of Education, the BFA in Graphic Design, or the Department of Social Work are met.
+Students intending to major in business, education, or graphic design can declare a “pre-major” until the program admission requirements to the College of Business and Management, the Daniel L. Goodwin College of Education, or the BFA in Graphic Design are met.

-The Undergraduate Major/Minor Declaration form must be completed to declare a major or pre-major, to declare a minor or concentration, or to make any changes to previously declared majors, pre-majors, minors, or concentrations.
+The Undergraduate Major/Minor Declaration form must be completed to declare a major or pre-major, to declare a minor, to declare a concentration, or to make any changes to previously declared majors or pre-majors, minors, or concentrations.
 The procedure is as follows.

-1.Obtain the Undergraduate Major/Minor Declaration form online, from Enrollment Management Services, or your academic program.
+1.Obtain the Undergraduate Major/Minor Declaration form online, from Enrollment Management Services, or from your academic program.

 2.Obtain the necessary signatures, and submit the form to Enrollment Management Services.

 In most cases, students may follow this procedure at any time throughout the school year.
-Please check with the major department for specific deadlines.
+Please check with the major or minor department for specific requirements and deadlines.

 Students who double major in both the Bachelor of Arts in Interdisciplinary Studies (BAIS) program and another major will have the BAIS program listed as their primary major, and this major will display on the student’s diploma.
 Both majors will appear on the student’s transcript.

 Area of Study in Addition to the Major